29next/developer-docs/docs/apps/guides/storefront-extension.md

 Storefront extensions are commonly used for but not limited to:

-- Install javascript tracking snippets to storefront and checkout flow
+- Install javascript tracking snippets to storefront and checkout flow, see [event tracking](/docs/apps/event-tracking.md).
-- Add custom functionality to checkout flow
-- Add custom functionality to storefront themes

 ### Preparation